vincentchu/guard-flopbox/README.md

 # guard-flopbox

-Flopbox is a simple guard library that syncs local and remote directories as files are changed via SFTP.
+Flopbox is a simple guard library that syncs local and remote directories via SFTP as files are changed.

 # Usage